State Law Guide · Updated January 2026

 Quick Answer

-In New York, you can cancel dealer add-on products at any time.
+Cancellation rights in New York depend on the product and contract.
+Upload yours to see which add-ons appear cancellable.
 During the first 20 days (mailed) / 10 days (at sale), you receive a full refund (minus up to Varies fee).
 Refunds must be issued within 30 days.
 You can sue in Small Claims Court for up to $10,000.

 Purchased F&I products in New York?